-Trophic Level :
+Trophic Level:

-- Solution Organisms occupy a place in the natural surroundings or in a community, according to their feeding relationship with other organism. - Every position is called trophic level.
+- Organisms occupy a place in the natural surroundings or in a community, according to their feeding relationship with other organism.

+- Every position is called trophic level.

+- ~ Ta to to to out to a contact of

-- The ultimate source of energy used by all living organisms is the sunlight which is entrapped by green plants, and utilized for the synthesis of complex organic substances (carbohydrates) during photosynthesis. - Solution The energy trapped in organic substances by autotrophs is passed on to different living organisms through food. - & Exchange of both energy and materials thus occurs through food. - The sequence of populations or organisms or trophic levels in an ecosystem through which food and its contained energy flows constitutes a food chain. - The number of trophic levels in a food chain is equal to the number of steps involving the transfer of food from one organism to the other. - Becomposers are not included in food chain as they operate at all trophic levels.
+- The ultimate source of energy used by all living organisms is the sunlight which is entrapped by green plants, and utilized for the synthesis of complex organic substances (carbohydrates) during photosynthesis. - The energy trapped in organic substances by autotrophs is passed on to different living organisms through food. - Exchange of both energy and materials thus occurs through food. - The sequence of populations or organisms or trophic levels in an ecosystem through which food and its contained energy flows constitutes a food chain. - The number of trophic levels in a food chain is equal to the number of steps involving the transfer of food from one organism to the other. - Decomposers are not included in food chain as they operate at all trophic levels.